JohnWCartmell/ERScript/html/change-18-May-2025.md

 + south west (pi/2 < theta < pi)
 + north east (3/2 pi < theta < 2pi)

-#### Preferred Label Position North-South Cardinals
-For cardinals there is no position of closest approach.
-One obvious tactic, and one that I have followed informally, is to annotate north-south endarms left or right depending on whether they connect to the left or right half of the top or bottom edge.
-We get the following decision table
-+ top left --- anti-clockwise
-+ top centre --- clockwise
-+ top right --- clockwise
-+ bottom left --- clockwise
-+ bottom centre -- anti-clockwise
-+ bottom right -- anti-clockwise
-These nicely fit with the non-cardinals.
-> Testing: flexDiagramming/examples/src_routes/topdown_routes

 #### Preferred Label Position East-West Cardinals

-Define the preferred label position for all east west cardinals to be the *anti-clockwise* position.
+Define the preferred label position for all mid-point connecting east west cardinals to be the *anti-clockwise* position.
 This is a convention rather than a space saver.
 The result is that for a simple east west relationship we get the end labelling as follows
 ```
 ------+                   +------